KitchenAid

 Door Gasket or Lower Door Seal Leak

-Dishwasher leaking from bottom front of door; small puddle on floor after cycle.
+Dishwasher leaking from the bottom front of the door; a small puddle on the floor after the cycle.

 Advertisements